 Microsoft's Outlook.com, at one time called Hotmail, lets you keep 15 GB of free storage but urges you to upgrade to 1 TB of storage for $6.99 a month, or $69.99 annually.
 The subscription includes online backup files; access to a more secure, ad-free email program; and the use of Excel, OneNote, PowerPoint and Word.

-Yahoo and AOL's mail programs, while still free, are littered with ads.
-AOL users can skip the ads by upgrading to a paid version for $8.99 a month.
-Yahoo, which like AOL, is also owned by Verizon, this month made it harder for Yahoo Mail users to continue using the service for free.
-Forwarding emails from Yahoo now is unavailable unless you pay $3.49 a month.
+Yahoo and AOL’s mail programs, while still free, are littered with ads.
+AOL users can skip the ads by upgrading to a paid version for $4.99 a month.
+Yahoo, which like AOL is being sold by Verizon to private equity firm Apollo Global Management, has made it harder for Yahoo Mail users to continue using the service for free.
+Automatic forwarding of emails from Yahoo to another address now is unavailable unless you pay $5 a month.

 Use an app or delete manually